ADACS-Australia/openstack-tljh/README.md

 - The latest `certbot` is installed via `snap`.
 - User and group quotas (journaled) are enabled.
-- In order to apply disk quotas to newly created users, a custom TLJH plugin/hook is installed that calls `edquota -p <QUOTAUSER> <new-user>`.
-This applies the quota set on `QUOTAUSER` to the new user. `QUOTAUSER` is defined in `/etc/adduser.conf`, and is also done if users are manually created with the `adduser` command.
-(TLJH creates users with the lower level command `useradd`, which does not apply quotas).
+- In order to apply disk quotas to newly created users, a custom TLJH plugin/hook is installed that calls `setquota -a -u <user> <quota> <quota> 0 0`.
+Quota is read from the `tljh-config`.
-- By default, `QUOTAUSER=quotauser`, and has a 2GB hard limit (both on users and groups).
+- The default disk quota is a 2G hard limit (both on users and groups).
 - Some `jupyterhub.service` configuration options are overridden in `/etc/systemd/system/jupyterhub.service.d/override.conf` to allow the service to access `/dev`.
-This is necessary for `edquota` to work, since it resolves to mount point `/` to `/dev/vda1`.
+This is necessary for `setquota` to work, since it resolves to mount point `/` to `/dev/vda1`.
 - The custom TLJH plugin/hook also modifies JupyterHub's `template_path` config option.
 It ensures that HTML elements defined by the Native Authenticator are being used (e.g. Authorize and Change Password tabs in the navigator).
 - TLJH is installed with:
   - no default user(s)